 There's no-one here at all, behind these castle walls

-Victoire Weasley stared at the card in her hands, a smile tugging at the corner of her lips.
-For her birthday, Teddy had sent her an old picture that she had never seen before.
+Victoire Weasley stared at the birthday card in her hands, a smile tugging at the corner of her lips.
+Teddy had sent her an old photograph that she had never seen before.
 It was taken years ago on a hot summer day at Shell Cottage.
 She and Teddy were sitting side by side on the dock, their feet dangling over the lake water.
 Teddy was scrunching up his face in concentration, forcing his hair to change colors, while Victoire watched in amazement, a small giggle escaping her.
-She must have been five or six in that picture, which meant Teddy was only seven or eight.
+She must have been five or six in that picture, which meant Teddy must have only seven or eight years old.
 They were so innocent back then, unaware of all the cruel things the world had to offer.
 She sighed, wishing she could go back to that day...before everything had changed...before everything had gone so terribly wrong...back to when they were just Teddy and Victoire: best friends.

 "What's that?"
 Dominique asked nosily, snatching the card from her sister's hands.